flutter/flutter/specs/events.md

   final DispatcherController _eventsController;

-  dynamic dispatchEvent(Event event, { defaultResult: null }) { // O(N*M) where N is the length of the chain and M is the average number of listeners per link in the chain
+  dynamic dispatchEvent(@nonnull Event event, { dynamic defaultResult: null }) { // O(N*M) where N is the length of the chain and M is the average number of listeners per link in the chain
     // note: this will throw an ExceptionListException<ExceptionListException> if any of the listeners threw assert(event != null); // event must be non-null event.handled = false;